pschatzmann/SpektrumSatellite/README.md

  - Receive Serial Satellite Data and send it as CSV e.g. via UDP (GatewayCSV) (SendUDP)

+## Basic Syntax
+The SpektrumSatellite class expects a Stream (HardwareSerial, SoftwareSerial, UDP etc) as parameter.
+You need to make sure that you set the exected baud rate (e.g. with Serial.begin(SPEKTRUM_SATELLITE_BPS)).

 ## Example: Implementing a Remote Control

 In this Example we use of the SpektrumSatellite class to read the data from analog lines and send it via Bloothooth: With this we can implement a simple custom remote control running on a ESP32 which reads the joystick values and sends them out to a receiver.